Drakimon/gwent_app/README.md

 This project uses:

+- Ruby on Rails (meaning both Ruby and Rails)
+- CSS
+- Sass
+- HTML5
-Ruby on Rails (meaning both Ruby and Rails), CSS, Sass, HTML5, SQLite for a while, but that has since been dropped for PostgreSQL, Bootstrap
+- SQLite for a while, but that has since been dropped for PostgreSQL
+- Bootstrap

 Here is how you start this whole thing up, once you have pulled from git.